-The Contest Director and Chief Judge shall review the computation of all scores and then certify the scores as official by affixing their signatures and the time of signing.
+The provisional scores and standings become final when the protest period has expired.
+The Contest Director and Chief Judge will review the computation of all scores as soon as practicable and certify the scores as official by affixing their signatures and date.